CVE-2025-53149

 CKSAutomationThunk::HandleArrayProperty

-→ allocate buffer based on OutputBufferLength (not BytesReturned)
+-> allocate buffer based on OutputBufferLength (ignoring BytesReturned)

-→ KsSynchronousIoControlDevice (second call: read into undersized buffer)
+-> KsSynchronousIoControlDevice (second call: data read into undersized buffer)

 Exploitation